History Of West Beach - FAQs

 The groynes at West Beach were primarily removed due to the considerable health and safety risk they posed from their condition at the time, however the decision not to replace them is driven by the policy for the site.
 In line with the policy, coastal defence structures at this location are not to be replaced at the current time.

-Beach Recycling, the process of taking shingle where it has built up to an area where it has been lost, is only applicable to Eastoke because it protects homes.
+Beach recycling is the process of taking shingle where it has built up to an area where it has been lost.
+Eastoke has beach recycling because reduces the risk of flooding to the homes there.
+Its location makes Eastoke eligible for additional government funding.

 Why has the timber been removed and not replaced?

 The Havant Borough Council policy for the sea defences at West Beach is to remove life expired structures as they become a health and safety risk.
-The timber groynes in front of the beach huts at A-Site had become dilapidated and were a significant health and safety risk to the public and to navigation; therefore, the decision was taken to remove them.
+The revetments and timber groynes in front of the beach huts and car park were built in 1974, had become dilapidated and were a significant health and safety risk to the public and to navigation; therefore, the decision was taken to remove them.

 In line with the policy, coastal defence structures at this location are not to be replaced at the current time.